joakimk/algotrader/README.md

 ## Intro

-Open source algorithmic trader written in [Rust](https://www.rust-lang.org/) to allow for very quick backtesting.
+Open source algorithmic trader with very quick backtesting written in [Rust](https://www.rust-lang.org/).

-I am by no means an expert in any of this, but I have some experience from exploring this as a hobby since about 2020.
+I am by no means an expert in any of this, but I have some experience from exploring trading as a hobby since about 2020.
 This algotrader is my forth iteration on the concept and the first one that is open source.
 Taking what I've learned from the previous iterations into this one.

 ## Goal 1: Proof of concept (backtest, two strategies, hardcoded config)